antoine77340/MIL-NCE_HowTo100M/README.md

 - pandas
 - tqdm (for evaluation only)
 - scikit-learn (for linear evaluation only)
-(- SLURM cluster management for distributed training but can be easily modified for other cluster management system)
+- SLURM cluster management for distributed training but can be easily modified for other cluster management system

 ## Getting preliminary word2vec and HowTo100M data for training

-You will first need to download the word2vec matrix and dictionary.
+You will first need to download the word2vec matrix and dictionary and unzip the file in the same directory as the code, in the data folder.

 ```sh
 wget https://www.rocq.inria.fr/cluster-willow/amiech/word2vec.zip